Delivery & Setup

 Setting & Leveling The Home

-A professional setting & leveling typically includes supporting the frame at designated points, leveling the home side to side and front to back, and removing transport stress from the frame.
-Depending on location and exposure, additional stabilization such as tie downs or anchoring may be recommended.
+A professional setting & leveling typically includes supporting the frame at designated points, leveling the home side to side and front to back, and removing weight & stress from the frame.

-We generally recommend completing full setting and leveling within about one month of delivery.
+We generally recommend completing full setting and leveling within about one week of delivery.
 This process usually takes a few hours to a full day.
-Park Model RVs use standard RV style utility connections and are ready to be connected once delivered.
-Utilities can be connected the same day if the site is prepared, or later if preferred.
-Utility hookups are typically completed by licensed pros.

 Want a detailed walkthrough of all installation requirements, step by step?
 Need a list of our recommended vendors?